 From the Garage/Workbench: antifreeze, brake fluid, gasoline, transmission fluid, engine & radiator flusher, engine degreaser, carburetor cleaner, gas treatments, Xenon halogen headlight bulbs (blue-tinted), plastic fuel filters, rust proofers, wood preservatives, sealants, solvents, creosote, roofing tar, driveway sealer, muriatic acid, varnish, paint thinner, wood strippers and stains, lead- and oil-based paints.
 Properly drained metal fuel filters can be recycled with scrap metal.

-DO NOT bring latex paint, fluorescent bulbs or tubes, batteries, used motor oil, dry creosote, asbestos, radioactive material, empty containers, fireworks, tires, medical waste, or ammunition.
+- dry creosote, asbestos, radioactive material, empty containers, fireworks, tires, medical waste, or ammunition.

 Increased solid waste disposal fees represent increased disposal costs for materials collected at Weathersfield's solid waste management facility.